Follow Us! ThumbsUp

 • You want to leverage biometrics to benefit from behavioral analysis for risk prevention.

-Once a startup, Kount now belongs to the product roster of consumer credit powerhouse Equifax, after a February 2021 acquisition.
-Kount’s Identity Trust Global Network has been built over 13 years of activity and includes 32+ billion interactions per year from across 250 countries and dozens of payment processors and card networks.
+Kount has evolved from a startup to part of the product roster of consumer credit powerhouse Equifax, after its February 2021 acquisition.
+Kount’s Identity Trust Global Network has been built over 13 years and includes 32+ billion interactions per year from across 250 countries and dozens of payment processors and card networks.

 Types of risk Kount helps prevent in real-time include digital fraud, policy abuse, and account takeovers, while the consequences of risky behavior are also dealt with through extra functionality related to customer disputes.